 Description.
-The Depot Square district is characterized by buildings with small floor plates up to two and a half (2.5) stories in height.
-This area has the character of a small and historic town center; most buildings along Railroad Ave sit close together and near the sidewalk, while other buildings maintain some space between one another and include parking lots.
+The Depot Square district is characterized by two distinct conditions - on Railroad Ave by buildings with small footprints up to two and a half (2.5) stories in height, and east of the rail corridor, a large auto-centric shopping center.
+The area along Railroad Ave has the character of a small and historic town center; most buildings sit close together and near the sidewalk, while other buildings maintain some space between one another and include parking lots.
+The shopping center features large, one story buildings separated from its frontage by large parking areas.
 The district is primarily commercial, with some mixed-use residential near the edges.
-Most buildings in this district were designed to accommodate commercial use with form consistent with the historic residential buildings nearby.
+Most buildings west of the rail corridor were designed to accommodate commercial uses with form consistent with the historic residential buildings nearby.